gtk-rs/gtk4-rs/book/src/installation_windows.md

 From the Windows start menu, search for `x64 Native Tools Command Prompt for VS 2019`.
 That will open a terminal configured to use MSVC x64 tools.
-From there run the following commands:
+From there, run the following commands:

 ```powershell
 cd /